AudiusProject/audius-protocol/packages/common/src/api/tan-query/README.md

 queryClient.setQueryData(getMyDataQueryKey(123), myNewData123)
 ```

-We have helpers for common entities `User`, `Track`, and `Collection`.

-`primeUserData`, `primeTrackData`, and `primeCollectionData` are utils that call `setQueryData` for you with the entity and each of its sub-entities. (e.g. primeTrackData will add the `Track` and the `track.user` `User` to their respective cache keys.)

 ## Default Cache Behavior

 - **`staleTime: 5 * 60 * 1000` (Default):** Data is considered "stale" 5 minutes after being fetched.
 This means the _next_ time the component mounts or the query key changes, TanStack Query _can_ refetch in the background if needed.
 It doesn't necessarily mean a loading state will show; the cached data is still returned instantly.
 - **`cacheTime: 5 * 60 * 1000` (Default):** Inactive queries (no active `useQuery` instance for that key) will keep their data in memory for 5 minutes.
 After this period, the data is garbage collected.

 These defaults provide a good balance between showing fresh data and using the cache effectively.
 Specific hooks may override these defaults via `options` if a different behavior is needed (e.g., for data that changes very infrequently).

-// TODO:

-- Advanced usage
-  - Paginated endpoint returns users
-  - prime them
-  - select them back with useUsers in the component
-- mention adapters for sdk objects